halhen/shoutcast-search/documentation.md

 * Song (`-p`)
 * Station (`-s`)

-The stations are responsible for this information, usually they match pretty well.
-The picture below shows which strings are search for each parameter (screenshot from <http://www.shoutcast.com>).
+The stations publish this information and they usually match pretty well.
 You can search for several criteria at once.
 All criteria must match for a station to be listed.
 For example searching `shoutcast-search -g synth -g pop -p "depeche mode"` lists all stations that have both the words "rock" *and* "pop" in their genre *and* is currently playing "depeche mode".

 If you are searching for multi-word phrases, they can be enclosed in quotes.
 Searching for `"depeche mode"` requires the full string, including the single space, to be present. `depeche mode` requires depeche *and* mode to appear, the order does however not matter.

-Criteria are case-insensive, `"Depeche MODE"` and `"depeche mode"` are equal.
+Criteria are case-insensive, `"Depeche MODE"` and `"depeche mode"` give the same results.

 You can also search for words or phrases without specifying which element to search. `shoutcast-search metallica` searches for stations with the word `metallica` in their genre, current song *or* station name.
-Any phrase that is not superceeded with an option, e.g. `-p`, will be used as a free text search. `shoutcast-search -g rock metallica` finds all stations with rock as their genre and metallica in any of genre, current song or station name.
+Any phrase that is not specified with an option, e.g. `-p`, will be used as a free text search. `shoutcast-search -g rock metallica` finds all stations with rock as their genre and metallica in any of genre, current song or station name.
 Use verbose mode to get your search right if you need to..

 If you don't provide any criteria, shoutcast-search returns the current Top 500 stations.

-*Note: due to caching at shoutcast.com, the currently played song per station is somewhat delayd an not always correct.*
+*Note: due to caching at shoutcast.com, the currently played song per station is a bit delayed an not always correct.*

 ## Filters
 soutcast-search can filter stations based on quality, number of listeners and codec required.